 - Bilingual Bonus: The Japanese text in the "Meow" video, about half the time.
 The other half it's just English letters swapped out for katakana.

-- Chiptune: Mixed with punk/indie rock
+- Chiptune: Mixed with punk/indie rock and Dance Pop

 - Epileptic Flashing Lights: Their live shows are awesome, if you don't suffer from epilepsy.